Cognitive and Mental Health Intake Assessment

 This program begins with a cognitive and mental health assessment, in order to identify the individual’s performance strengths and barriers.
 This information is then used to create a rehabilitation plan to help get them back to living.
-The individual will be classified into one of the four levels of cognitive and/or mental health rehabilitation:

 Cognitive Job Analysis

 An on-site analysis of a specific job that looks at the psychological and emotional demands of the job.

 Assessment of possible job options for an individual, if their previous position is no longer available, or if they are no longer able to perform their last position (i.e. due to injury or illness).
 Suitable options are determined from the individual’s skill-set and current physical condition.